jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 # Session Policy

 You can also leverage Purview, file extensions etc. Malware Upload/Download should be bare minimium.
-See note above about conditional access to handover session, that is prerequiste here also.
+See note above about conditional access to handover session, that is prerequisite here also.

 Policy Templates are available via: